Quantifying Association Capabilities of Large Language Models and Its Implications on Privacy Leakage: Background and Problem Formulation

 \section{Background and Problem Formulation}

 As highlighted by \citet{huang-etal-2022-large}, two key capabilities of language models—association and memorization—may potentially contribute to privacy leakage.
-Drawing from \citet{carlini2023quantifying,huang-etal-2022-large}, we define them as follows: \begin{definition} (Memorization) A model, $f$, is considered to have memorized an entity, $x$, if a sequence, $p$, present in the training data can prompt f to produce $x$. \end{definition} \begin{definition} (Association) Given a pair of entities, denoted as $(x, y)$, a model, referred to as $f$, is considered to have the ability to associate this pair if, given a prompt $p$ that excludes $y$, it can successfully generate $y$.
-It is imperative to note that the prompt designer should not have access to the model's training data. \end{definition} Entities in this context include PII such as phone numbers and email addresses.
+Drawing from \citet{carlini2023quantifying,huang-etal-2022-large}, we define them as follows: \begin{definition} (Memorization) A model, denoted as $f$, is considered to have memorized an entity, $x$, if a sequence, $p$, present in the training data can prompt $f$ to produce $x$. \end{definition} \begin{definition} (Association) A model, $f$, is considered to have the ability to associate a pair of entities, $(x, y)$, if it can successfully generate $y$ when provided with a prompt $p$ that includes $x$ but excludes $y$.
+It is important to note that the individual designing the prompt should not have access to the model's training data and the entity $y$. \end{definition} Entities in this context include PII such as phone numbers and email addresses.

 \citet{carlini2023quantifying} conduct a thorough investigation into the memorization abilities of language models.
-In our work, we shift our focus to investigating language models' association capabilities, as we believe that these capabilities pose a greater risk for PII leakage compared to memorization alone.
+In our work, we shift our focus to investigating language models' association capabilities, as these capabilities pose a greater risk for PII leakage compared to memorization alone \citep{huang-etal-2022-large}.
 Specifically, we test language models' ability to recover a target entity by prompting with a related entity.
 To evaluate the risks of privacy leakage, we impersonate adversaries to attack LMs aiming to extract as much PII as possible.

-It is important to acknowledge that both these capabilities, association and memorization, can be a double-edged sword.
-These abilities can indeed enhance the performance of language models, but they can also pose a potential risk of privacy infringement when handling sensitive information.
+It is crucial to acknowledge that association cannot entirely divorce itself from memorization, given that association processes might inherently depend on some level of memorization.
+In our study, our aim is not to completely eliminate the role of memorization in testing association.
+Instead, our purpose is to test a more insidious form of attack where attackers operate without access to the training data.
+This means they are not just trying to match sequence prefixes to recover suffixes, but are executing more realistic attacks grounded in association capabilities.
+This constitutes a more realistic threat scenario compared to previous evaluations \citep{carlini2023quantifying} which primarily centered around verbatim recovery or direct memorization.\looseness=-1